-Standards, which provide guidance on how individual employees should apply the Fujitsu Way Code of Conduct in their actions and are available in 20 languages, are applied uniformly across the Fujitsu Group.
-Furthermore, the Company has established the Global Compliance Program to maintain and improve its global structure for legal compliance across the Fujitsu Group.
-In addition, various education programs and activities to raise awareness have been implemented.
+Moreover, the Global Business Standards, which provide guidance on how individual employees should apply the Fujitsu Way Code of Conduct in their actions and are available in 20 languages, are applied uniformly across the Fujitsu Group.
+In addition to establishment and operation of compliance-related rules applicable to the entire Fujitsu Group, the Company has established the Global Compliance Program and is implementing various education programs and awareness raising activities to maintain and improve the structure for legal compliance across the Fujitsu Group.

-As an initiative for information management during fiscal 2017, in January 2018 the Company applied to the Dutch Data Protection Authority (DPA) to obtain approval for its Binding Corporate Rules for Processors (BCR-P), which are common rules established across the Fujitsu for processing.
+As an initiative for information management, in January 2018 the Company applied to the Dutch Data Protection Authority (DPA) to obtain approval for its Binding Corporate Rules for Processors (BCR-P), which are common rules established across the Fujitsu Group related to the handling of personal data that customers have entrusted to Fujitsu for processing.
 This application is part of the Company's effort to meet the legal requirements for the protection of personal data in Europe laid out in the General Data Protection Regulation (GDPR) of the EU.
+The Company is responding to the authorities, as appropriate, to obtain the approval.
+Regarding the internal reporting system, the Fujitsu Group has established points of contact inside and outside the Company, operated as the Compliance Line/FUJITSU Alert, to receive reports from all Group employees and offer consultations.
+Group companies also have established and are operating their own points of contact for reporting and consultation.
+These systems enable early detection of unlawful action and remediation and help strengthen fair management ensuring compliance with laws and regulations.